-A succession certificate is given to the successor of a deceased person who has not prepared a will in order to establish the authenticity of the successor and also to give the certificate holder an authority over the deceased person’s debts and securities.
+The succession certificate also gives the certificate holder authority over the deceased person’s debts and securities.
 The payment of debts of the deceased person and also the transfer of the securities of the deceased person can be made by the certificate holder.

-The relevant jurisdiction would be where the deceased person ordinarily resided at the time of his death or if no such place is available, the jurisdiction within which any property belonging to the deceased may be found.
+The relevant jurisdiction of the district court for filing a petition for obtaining a succession certificate would be where the deceased person ordinarily resided at the time of his death.
+If no such place is available, the relevant jurisdiction would be within which any property belonging to the deceased may be found.

 The petition for the succession certificate made to the district judge must be signed and verified by the applicant and include the following details:

 The main purpose of this certificate is to provide protection to all parties paying debts where such payments are made in good faith.
 The certificate holder is also empowered to receive any interest/dividend on the securities and negotiate or transfer such securities as mentioned in the certificate.
 Thus all payments made to and by the certificate holder on behalf of the deceased person will be legally valid.

 The following is an illustrative format of the succession certificate: